patricia-pan/node-readme/README.md

 2. Run either `npm init -y` to accept all the default settings, or run `npm init` and hit enter through each setting to use npm (node package manager) to add node to your folder.
 This will create a package.json file.
     You can't add // comments or your file will break.
 Instead, you can add a `"_comments": "Add comments here"` key to your JSON object.
 3. Create an index.js file if you don't have one already: `touch index.js`

+4. To run your code, type `node index.js` to run your code in the terminal.

+## How to import your own modules that you create
-4. Create a file for your module if you don't have one already: `touch myModule.js`
+1. Create a file for your module if you don't have one already: `touch myModule.js`
-5. Within your myModule.js file, make sure to `package.exports` whatever you want to export.
+2. Within your myModule.js file, make sure to `package.exports` whatever you want to export.
 For example, if you would like to export a function named beBasic, you would denote it as such within your myModule.js file:

     `module.exports.beBasic = () => {
         return "That's so fetch!"